divio/divio-cloud-docs/support-notices/unpinned-dependencies.rst

 What is an unpinned dependency?
 ========================================

-An unpinned dependency is any Python component installed in a project whose version is not exactly specified, for example::
+An unpinned dependency is any Python component installed in an application whose version is not exactly specified, for example::

     django